 A coyotes night vision is so good that we have on video game camera, coyotes warily looking at the driveway sensor which was located on a post near the bait.
 We also removed the LED from the sensor, but we had done this earlier.
 We later painted the sensor to match the hay behind it effectively camouflaging it.
 We also had to do the same thing with the game cameras which we keep in bear boxes.
 If something don't blend well with the background, coyotes are suspicious.
 You just have to be a little smarter than they are.

 Coyotes are driven by the need to eat.
 It's that simple.
 A starving coyote will hunt day or night, and they will go after anything they think they can take a bite out of.
-We watched a coyote chase one of our 500lb steers at about 4pm one afternoon, but it couldn't catch the steer which eventually ran up by our full-grown bull for protection.
+We watched a coyote chase one of our 500lb steers at about 4pm one afternoon solo, as we raced to get a rifle.
+It didn't wear down the steer before it ran up by our full-grown bull for protection.
 The coyote stood on the hill watching the steer by the bull.
 I ran in the house and took a 260 yard pot shot with my open sight .308 missing the coyote, I saw the bullet strike about four inches below.
 The coyote started to run for the woods, but I took another shot, that one nearly 300 yards, but that bullet struck about four inches behind.
 I won in the end, we killed that coyote later with the .17 on our bait.

 Why did I miss that coyote with the .308, and why didn't I use the .17 in the first place?